George Harold Lommen

-Lommen was born in Caledonia, Houston County, Minnesota and graduated from Caledonia High School.
-He received his law degree from St. Paul College of Law (William Mitchell College of Law) and then practiced law in Biwabik, St. Louis County, Minnesota.
-He served as mayor on Biwabik, Minnesota and was the Biwabik Township Attorney.
-Lommen served in the Minnesota House of Representatives in 1925 and 1926 and in the Minnesota Senate from 1927 until his death in 1942.
-Lommen was a Republican.
-He died in Caledonia, Minnesota and was buried in Caledonia, Minnesota.
+He completed his law degree at the St. Paul College of Law (now Mitchell Hamline School of Law) in 1917.
+Lommen began practicing law in Biwabik, St. Louis County, Minnesota, where he served as mayor for two terms and also held the position of Biwabik Township Attorney.
+He later moved to Eveleth, Minnesota.
+Lommen served one term in the Minnesota House of Representatives from 1925 to 1926.
+He was then elected to the Minnesota Senate in 1927 and served continuously until his death in 1942, at which time he was serving his fourth term.
+He was a Republican.